dfinity/examples/svelte-starter/README.md

 This template contains a Svelte app under `src/frontend` that can be hosted on-chain on the Internet Computer.

+You can see a deployed version of this template here: https://zgvi5-hiaaa-aaaam-aaasq-cai.ic0.app/

 ### What is the Internet Computer?

 The Internet Computer is a novel blockchain that has the unique capability to serve web content while not requiring the end users to use a browser extension, such as Metamask.